grantbow/fit/docs/FAQ.md

    permited.

 Q: What is the project governance model?
-A: Currently the project owner and lead contributors make all final decisions.
+A: Currently the project owner (Grant Bowman) and lead contributors make all project decisions.
 If/when more people are involved this can be expanded.
    Of course forks are possible with all open source projects.

 Q: What is the code of conduct for this project?